gvvaughan/specl/index.md

 inside.

-And finally, the function `expectations` is called after each example has been run, passing in a tables with the format shown below, with one expectation entry for each `expect` call in that example, along with a similar table of nested descriptions as were passed to `spec`:
+And finally, the function `expectations` is called after each example has been run, passing in a table with the format shown below, with one expectation entry for each `expect` call in that example, along with a similar table of nested descriptions as were passed to `spec`: